CLI reference

 bytes in this release.

-ranking uses the profile score inside the evidence tier, so conditional entries
+uses the profile score internally, so conditional entries do not all collapse to

-do not all collapse to a visible 69%.
-A 69% cap means the entry has trusted
+a visible 69%.
+A 69% cap means the entry has trusted provenance and usable

-provenance and usable metadata, but ToolPin has not yet verified artifact proof:
+metadata, but ToolPin has not yet verified artifact proof: npm tarball SRI from

-npm tarball SRI from registry.npmjs.org, OCI registry digest resolution, or
+registry.npmjs.org, OCI registry digest resolution, or MCPB byte hashing from

-MCPB byte hashing from a code-allowlisted HTTPS artifact host.
-Declared pins or
+a code-allowlisted HTTPS artifact host.
+Declared pins or attestations alone do

-attestations alone do not count as ToolPin-verified proof.
+not count as ToolPin-verified proof.

 Use toolpin versions <server-name> to list known registry/cache versions.
 Any